 High blood pressure can be a sign of an overdose, but this is less common than some of the other side effects.
 If a dog’s blood pressure gets exceptionally high, it can be life-threatening.
 High blood pressure can lead to seizures and serious medical issues.

 If you suspect that your dog has had an overdose of Benadryl or any drug, it’s essential to seek immediate medical help.
 You should get your dog to your veterinarian as soon as possible.
 In any cases, it would be an excellent idea to keep your veterinarian’s phone number and the nearest emergency vet clinic posted in a prominent place.

 The ASPCA has a poison control hotline that pet owners can call 24 hours a day, seven days a week.
 The hotline is available to pet owners on holidays and weekends.
-If you think your pet may have ingested a poisonous or toxic substance, including a medication, you can call for immediate assistance.
+If you think your pet may have ingested a poisonous or toxic substance, or if you see signs of poisoning in your dog, you can call for immediate assistance.
 The toll-free number is 888-426-4435.